Step by step checklist:

 If you experience any trouble activating your Patriot Pass or Masonlive Account, please call the ITU Support Center at 703-993-8870 or email firstname.lastname@example.org.

-Step 4: Register for Orientation COVID-19 International Orientation Update: With the health and safety of the university community being our main priority, OIPS has made the decision to move our international student orientation online for Fall 2020.
+Step 4: Register for Orientation COVID-19 International Orientation Update: With the health and safety of the university community being our main priority, OIPS has made the decision to move our international student orientation online for Spring 2021.
 Though a virtual format, students must still register for Orientation.
-On August 1, 2020, we will be releasing pre-recorded virtual content for students to view at their own pace.
-All content should be viewed and the final assessment should be completed not later than Friday, August 21.
+On December 4, 202o, we will be releasing pre-recorded virtual content for students to view at their own pace.
 Information about the virtual orientation process will be sent to students who register for orientation via their Masonlive email.
+At the beginning of the year, students will receive another e-mail from the Office of International Programs and Services (OIPS) with information about a MANDATORY Immigration and Compliance Meeting that we will provide to incoming students.
+This live virtual presentation is slated to be on Monday, January 11, 2021, at 9:30 AM EST for F-1 undergraduate students.
 More information about Mason’s response to COVID-19 is available at http://gmu.edu/coronavirus All new freshmen students can register for virtual orientation by completing this online form.

-COVID-19 International Orientation Update: With the health and safety of the university community being our main priority, OIPS has made the decision to move our international student orientation online for Fall 2020.
+COVID-19 International Orientation Update: With the health and safety of the university community being our main priority, OIPS has made the decision to move our international student orientation online for Spring 2021.
 Though a virtual format, students must still register for Orientation.
-On August 1, 2020, we will be releasing pre-recorded virtual content for students to view at their own pace.
-All content should be viewed and the final assessment should be completed not later than Friday, August 21.
+On December 4, 202o, we will be releasing pre-recorded virtual content for students to view at their own pace.
 Information about the virtual orientation process will be sent to students who register for orientation via their Masonlive email.

 More information about Mason’s response to COVID-19 is available at http://gmu.edu/coronavirus